Lipschitz Stratification of Complex Hypersurfaces in Codimension 2: Families of polar curves

 \section{Families of polar curves}

 In this section we discuss how the families of polar curves of $\mathcal X$, associated to the projections $\pi _b$, $b\in \C$, depend to $b$.
-The main result is Proposition \ref{prop:quadratic} (non parameterized case) and Proposition \ref{prop:quadratic-t} (parameterized case).
-The proposition in the non parameterized case appeared in the proof of the Polar wedge lemma, i.e. Proposition 3.4, of \cite{BNP2014}.
-The proofs of Propositions \ref{prop:quadratic} and \ref{prop:quadratic-t} are based on a key Lemma \ref{lem:keylemma1}, due to \cite{brianconhenry80} and \cite{teissierRabida82}.
+The main result is Proposition \ref{prop:quadratic} (non-parameterized case) and Proposition \ref{prop:quadratic-t} (parameterized case).
+The proposition in the non-parameterized case appeared in the proof of the Polar wedge lemma, i.e. Proposition 3.4, of \cite{BNP2014}.
+The proofs of Propositions \ref{prop:quadratic} and \ref{prop:quadratic-t} are based on a key Lemma \ref{lem:keylemma1} due to \cite{brianconhenry80} and \cite{teissierRabida82}.